January 5, 2017

 The Tahoe Rim Trail Association is offering free guided snowshoe treks along the famous trail that winds 165 miles around Lake Tahoe.
 From enchanting forests to mesmerizing vistas and towering peaks, it’s no wonder everyone loves this trail.
 These snowshoe hikes are great for all abilities (shorter hikes are appropriate for kids).
 Discover this fun and easy way to exercise and socialize during the winter months in Lake Tahoe.

-(2 miles; Moderate) Invite your sweetheart on this short and scenic hike taking you to viewpoints within the Tahoe Meadows and along the Tahoe Basin ridgeline.
+(2 miles; Moderate) This short and scenic hike will take you to viewpoints within Tahoe Meadows and along the Tahoe Basin ridgeline at Chickadee Ridge.
+Please be sure to bring a camera!
 There will be plenty of great photo opportunities to capture Lake Tahoe and the distant mountains of Mt.
 Rose Wilderness along the way and at the top.
-Please be sure to bring a camera!
 We will enjoy some wine and other goodies before ending a memorable Valentine’s Day back at the trailhead.
-Meeting Spot/Time: Tahoe Meadows South, 4pm to 6:30pm

-(8 miles; Difficult) This challenging hike climbs significantly for the first 4 miles, gaining over 1000 feet in elevation before topping out at the Martis Peak Lookout.
+This challenging snowshoe climbs for the first 4 miles, gaining over 1700 feet in elevation before topping out at the Martis Peak Lookout.
 The rewards are spectacular views of Truckee and Donner Pass, the Sierra Buttes and Lake Tahoe to the south.
-You will enjoy lunch at the top, so don’t forget to bring one!
-Please be certain that you can hike 8 miles in snowshoes, with significant elevation gain, before attempting this hike.
-Meeting Spot/Time: Martis Peak Road, 9:30am to 4pm
+We will enjoy lunch at the top, so don’t forget to bring one.
+Before signing up for this snowshoe be certain that you can hike 8 miles in snowshoes at altitude keeping in mind that there is a significant elevation gain.
+Please have a level of self-awareness.
+If you hiked all summer but have been hibernating all winter, this is not the event for you as it may be a safety hazard for you and is not fair to the other participants.

 The Tahoe Rim Trail is one of the world’s premier trails.
 It passes through two states (California and Nevada), six counties, one state park, three National Forests, and three Wilderness areas.
 This spectacular trail is 165 miles of single-track multiuse trail, winding peak to peak around Lake Tahoe.
 It is a trail that offers something for everyone!
 Hiking and horseback riding are allowed on all portions of the trail, while mountain biking is allowed on the trail with the exception of the wilderness areas, the section that is in the Lake Tahoe Nevada State Park, and on the sections of trail that overlap with the Pacific Crest Trail.